ttulka/thistledb/client/README.md

 client.executeCommand(insertQuery, null);
 ```
-The snippet above has the same meaning as following:
+The snippet above has the same meaning as the following:
 ```
 String insertQuery = "INSERT INTO test VALUES {\"v\":1},{\"v\":2}";
 client.executeCommand(insertQuery, null);